Exploring Prophetic Mysteries

 The Great Multitude in Revelation 7 is not the Church?

-Another common teaching among pre-tribulationists is denying that the Great Multitude of Revelation 7, who come out of the Great Tribulation, are the Church.
+Another common teaching among pre-tribulationists is denying that the Great Multitude of Gentile believers in Revelation 7, who come out of the Great Tribulation, are the Church.
 There is nothing in the text that states this or even suggests that this is the case, nor is there any other Scripture that says Gentile believers in Christ living during the Tribulation are not the Church.

 ...a great multitude which no one could count, from every nation and all tribes and peoples and tongues, standing before the throne and before the Lamb...”These are the ones who come out of the great tribulation, and they have washed their robes and made them white in the blood of the Lamb.”
 Revelation 7:9,14